A second consultation on the future of the Merrow schools is now open.

 Parental demand

+A key challenge facing all local schools is falling pupil numbers.
 Birth rates have fallen nationally and locally, resulting in fewer Reception-age children entering schools each year.
 This has created significant surplus capacity across Guildford and Surrey.

 It is therefore reasonable to ask whether a CofE designation would increase demand for school places.